Founders should follow these seven tips for PR work

-The right external image can be crucial for the success of a start-up, especially in crisis situations.
-Startbase spoke to five experts and wrote down their best tips.
+The right public image can be decisive for the success of a start-up, especially in crisis situations.
+Startbase spoke to five experts and wrote down the best tips.

-It was a LinkedIn entry that initially stood out among all the usual self-congratulations: Lena Jüngst, co-founder of the aroma bottle start-up Air up, commented on a critical Spiegel article.
-The journalists had scrutinized and doubted the sustainability promises of the fragrance provider.
-In her LinkedIn entry, the co-founder first thanked the journalists for "the time and effort in the research."
-They would constantly strive to become more sustainable and transparent.
+It was a LinkedIn entry that initially caught the eye alongside all the usual self-congratulation: Lena Jüngst, co-founder of the aroma bottle start-up Air up, commented on a critical Spiegel article.
+The journalists had scrutinized and questioned the sustainability promises of the fragrance water provider.
+In her LinkedIn entry, the co-founder thanked them for "the time and effort they put into the research."
+They are constantly striving to become more sustainable and transparent.

 So far, so constructive.
 Many users of the career network praised the founder's openness.
-But there was also headwind, especially because of a sentence at the end of the statement.
-There, namely, Jüngst writes that her company is against "personal and destructive criticism."
-At the same time, according to Der Spiegel, the founder did not attend an interview.
-Air up also initially did not want to answer written inquiries.
+However, there was also headwind, mainly because of a sentence at the end of the statement.
+Jüngst writes there that her company is against "personal and destructive criticism."
+At the same time, according to Der Spiegel, the founder did not attend an interview appointment.
+Air up also initially refused to answer written questions.

-How start-ups can behave more skillfully in similar situations - and what they should pay attention to in public relations, Startbase has learned in conversation with communications experts.
+Startbase spoke to communications experts to find out how start-ups can behave more skillfully in similar situations - and what they should bear in mind when it comes to public relations.
 These are the most important tips.

-Too vague formulations, such as "a turnover in the high six-figure range" are also not smart tactics.
-"Many founders underestimate the possibilities of journalists to find out business figures on their own," says Goldschmid.
-It is better to communicate figures transparently and thus not leave the narrative to the press.
+Overly vague formulations such as "sales in the high six-figure range" are also not a smart tactic.
+"Many founders underestimate the ability of journalists to find out business figures on their own," says Goldschmid.
+It is better to communicate figures transparently and not leave the narrative to the press.

-If a startup is sent critical questions by a media outlet, she says it is therefore advisable not only to answer the questionnaire, but also to offer the journalist an introductory conversation - i.e., a conversation that is not necessarily to be quoted from.
-"This gives the founder the opportunity to speak more openly with journalists and explain contexts," says the crisis communications expert.
-This is particularly worthwhile, she adds, if not everything can be communicated in the official written responses due to restrictions.
+If a start-up receives critical questions from a media outlet, it is therefore advisable not only to answer the questionnaire, but also to offer the journalist an introductory interview - i.e. an interview that should not necessarily be quoted from.
+"This gives the founder the opportunity to speak more openly with journalists and explain the context," says the crisis communication expert.
+This is particularly worthwhile if not everything can be communicated in the official written answers due to restrictions.

-"It comes across as more confident to admit mistakes and announce solutions."
+"It makes you feel more confident to admit mistakes and announce solutions."

 Tijen Onaran, CEO Global Digital Women

-According to entrepreneur Tijen Onaran, the strategy startups should definitely not follow when dealing with critical press questions is the salami tactic.
-What the head of the consulting firm Global Digital Women means by this is: when asked, give out the truth bit by bit.
-"It looks more confident to admit mistakes and announce solutions."
+According to entrepreneur Tijen Onaran, the strategy that start-ups should never adopt when dealing with critical questions from the press is the salami-slicing tactic.
+What the head of the consulting firm Global Digital Women means by this is to reveal the truth bit by bit when asked.
+"It makes you feel more confident to admit mistakes and announce solutions."

-3. stay calm in the face of negative coverage
+3. stay calm in the face of negative reporting

-PR expert Marcus Prosch thinks it's perfectly fine not to let critical reporting go uncommented in the room, even in social media.
-It is the job of journalists to question, he says.
-"However, the founders should leave it at a concise, factual clarification on LinkedIn, Facebook and Co. and not keep adding to it publicly."
-That leads to nothing, he said.
-"Instead, seek direct contact and dialogue with the author and discuss your point of view," he advises founders.
-Lectures or even threats are an "absolute no-go."
-After all, he says, journalists are not the cause of startups' problems, but only report on them.
+PR expert Marcus Prosch believes that it is perfectly okay not to leave critical reporting uncommented, even on social media.
+It is the job of journalists to question.
+"However, the founders should leave it at a concise, factual clarification on LinkedIn, Facebook and the like and not keep adding to it publicly."
+That would lead to nothing.
+"Instead, seek direct contact and dialog with the author and discuss your point of view," he advises founders.
+Lectures or even threats are an "absolute no-go".
+After all, journalists are not the cause of start-ups' problems, they just report on them.

-Pola Moitroux of Finsbury Glover Hering also advises journalists to be able to withstand criticism.
-"Critical and free reporting is a high social good.
-Start-ups should also react calmly and not immediately threaten a lawyer if there is not only applause for their own company," says the crisis expert.
-What may seem enforceable under media law can quickly backfire and, in the worst case, result in a shitstorm.
+Pola Moitroux from Finsbury Glover Hering also advises being able to withstand criticism.
+"Critical and free reporting is a valuable social asset.
+Start-ups should also react calmly and not immediately threaten a lawyer if their company is not only applauded," says the crisis expert.
+What may appear to be enforceable under media law can quickly backfire and, in the worst case, result in a shitstorm.

-Even with journalists who have previously been critical of their own company, founders should maintain contact, advises crisis communications expert Pola Moitroux.
-"Basically, it is always more professional to show a willingness to engage in dialogue.
-Hardened fronts also do not lead to benevolent reporting," she says.
+Even with journalists who have previously been critical of your company, founders should maintain contact, advises crisis communication expert Pola Moitroux.
+"It is always more professional to be open to dialog.
+Hardened fronts do not lead to benevolent reporting," she says.

-Also regardless of crisis situations: It always makes more sense to seek direct contact with the press instead of just responding to inquiries.
-That's what several communications experts say.
+Regardless of crisis situations: It always makes more sense to seek direct contact with the press instead of just responding to inquiries.
+Several communications experts say the same thing.
 Marcus Prosch, for example.
 "Even without a specific reason, founders should contact journalists," he says.
-Of course, journalists should not be approached at random, but those who regularly report on the relevant topics.
-This would keep the founders in mind and the probability that, for example, a new product would be written about would be higher than with a cold call.
+Of course, journalists should not be approached at random, but rather those who regularly report on the relevant topics.
+This would keep the founders in mind and the likelihood of a new product being written about would be higher than with a cold call.

-Too many press releases run the risk of ending up in the spam folder at some point.
-That's why communications experts advise startups to set targeted topics.
-According to communications strategist Marcus Prosch, it's helpful for founders to put themselves in the journalists' shoes and ask themselves three questions: "Why should the topic be written about?
-What exactly is the unique selling proposition?
+At some point, too many press releases run the risk of ending up in the spam folder.
+That's why communications experts advise start-ups to focus on specific topics.
+According to communications strategist Marcus Prosch, it is helpful for founders to put themselves in the journalists' shoes and ask themselves three questions: "Why should the topic be written about?
+What exactly is the unique selling point?
 And what makes this story so unique?"
-If the start-up had then developed its own story, it should specifically contact a journalist who is an expert on this topic.
-"However, some topics can also be spread well," he says.
-One example, he says, is funding rounds.
+Once the start-up has developed its own story, it should specifically approach a journalist who is an expert on this topic.
+"However, some topics can also be covered widely," he says.
+Financing rounds are one example of this.

-Another trick, according to PR consultant Julia Schössler: offer topics exclusively to a journalist.
-"This is then a win-win situation for both sides," says the founder of the PR agency Schoesslers.
+Another trick, according to PR consultant Julia Schössler, is to offer topics exclusively to one journalist.
+"That's a win-win situation for both sides," says the founder of PR agency Schoesslers.

-6. build up one's own persona as a brand
+6. building your own persona as a brand

 Building a personal brand right from the start.

 "Female founders are often interesting, unconventional personalities," she says.
-Investors would usually invest in a startup not only because of the exciting product, but also because of the people behind it.
+Investors would generally not only invest in a start-up because of the exciting product, but also because of the people behind it.
 "That's why you should build a personal brand right from the start."
-Suitable for this, she says, is social media.
-"There, founders should not engage in pure sales communication, but appear as a close person with their own story."
+Social media is suitable for this.
+"Founders shouldn't just engage in sales communication there, but should present themselves as approachable people with their own story."

-Carina Goldschmid, head of "Startup Communication," also gives this tip.
-"Startups should not only communicate about their product - especially if there are still some competitors doing something similar."
-Instead, they should elaborate on their motivation and explain why they started.
-"In doing so, it's important to elaborate on the social relevance of the startup."
+Carina Goldschmid, head of "Startup Communication", also gives this tip.
+"Start-ups shouldn't just communicate about their product - especially if there are competitors doing something similar."
+Instead, they should talk about their motivation and explain why they founded the company.
+"It is important to highlight the social relevance of the start-up."

-Would founders, unless they were qualified to do so, handle their company's IT themselves?
-Rather not, suspects PR consultant Julia Schössler.
-In the same way, they should not take public relations lightly, she warns.
+Would founders do their company's IT themselves if they are not qualified to do so?
+Probably not, suspects PR consultant Julia Schössler.
+In the same way, they should not take public relations work lightly, she warns.

-"Founders should already take PR expenses into account in their business plan," she says.
-Because if you don't spend money on public and internal communications, you're saving money at the wrong end.
-At the latest from a certain size, start-ups should hire a communications expert or commission an agency with PR work.
-This pays off at the latest with the first critical reporting.
-Unlike the founders themselves, professional PR employees have more distance from the company and can react more carefully.
+"Founders should already take PR expenditure into account in their business plan," she says.
+Because if you don't spend money on public and internal communication, you are saving money at the wrong end.
+From a certain size at the latest, start-ups should hire a communications expert or commission an agency with PR work.
+This pays off at the latest when the first critical reports are published.
+Unlike the founders themselves, professional PR employees have more distance from the company and can react in a more considered manner.

 Like it?
 Please spread the word: